Trade directory · Dothan metro · Alabama

 Licensing Requirements

-Alabama requires Master Electrician license through Alabama Board of Electrical Contractors.
-Must pass state examination, have 8 years experience or 4 years with electrical degree.
-Journeyman license requires 4 years experience or 2 years with degree plus exam.
-Licenses renew annually.
+Alabama requires Master Electrician License through Alabama Board of Electrical Contractors.
+Must pass state exam, have 4 years experience or apprenticeship completion, and maintain continuing education.
+Journeyman license requires 2 years experience and exam.
+Licenses renew annually with 8 hours continuing education.

 §2